TryGhost/express-hbs/README.md

           layout: 'layout/veggie'
         });

-    This option also allows for default layout suppression by passing in a falsey Javascript value as the value of the `layout` property:
+    This option also allows for layout suppression (both the default layout and when specified declaratively in a page) by passing in a falsey Javascript value as the value of the `layout` property:

         res.render('veggies', {
           title: 'My favorite veggies',